Hiking Table Mountain in Cape Town – Our Honest Experience & Tips

 Key Takeaways

-• Bring: Water, sunscreen, jacket, sturdy shoes.
+• Bring water, sunscreen, a jacket, and sturdy shoes.

 Cliffs and rocky plateau on Table Mountain covered with green vegetation and low clouds drifting over the landscape.